GTuritto/SourceCodeFlatener_Extension/README.md

 ## Features

 - Flattens source code from your workspace into a single markdown file (or multiple if size exceeds limits)
+- **NEW: Automatically detects and documents code dependencies and imports**
 - Automatically creates a `CodeFlattened` folder (configurable) in your project root
 - Provides a directory structure overview and comprehensive file listing
 - Includes full source code content of each file with proper formatting